dret/servmeta/format.md

 }
 ```
 ## IANA Link Relation Values
-There are intersting values to consider
+There are interesting values to consider

  * author
  * copyright